City of Boroondara

 3,737 people were estimated to be living in non-private dwellings in the City of Boroondara in 2017.

 Residential non-private dwellings include aged care facilities as well as defence force facilities, hospitals, prisons, staff quarters and boarding houses.
 As a general rule, an increase in people aged 18 to 24 living in non-private dwellings indicates a growth in student accommodation, defence force facilities or prisons.
 Similarly an increase in people aged over 75 living in non-private dwellings indicates growth in aged care facilities.

 |Persons in non-private dwellings|

-There were 3,596 people estimated to be living in non-private dwellings in the City of Boroondara in 2011.
-The number of persons in non-private dwellings in the City of Boroondara is expected to increase to 3,935 persons in 2026 and with a gain 4,069 persons in 2041.
+There were 3,671 people estimated to be living in non-private dwellings in the City of Boroondara in 2016.
+The number of persons in non-private dwellings in the City of Boroondara is expected to increase to 3,935 persons in 2026 and to 4,069 persons in 2041.

 Between 2016 and 2026, Kew is forecast to experience the greatest change, with a gain of 204 persons in non-private dwellings.
 This is due to an increase of persons in non-private dwellings aged 75 years and over, which is predominantly aged care.